You just bought a domain name. Congratulations. The journey to creating a highly targeted, content-rich website has just begun.

 Google Keyword Tool

-If you don’t have a Google AdWords account, now is the time to get one.
+If you don’t have a Google Ads account, now is the time to get one.
 It’s free of charge, yet provides the prospective SEO specialist with the beginnings of any keyword research.
-Think of 10 keywords that you believe best pertain to your subject matter and plug those 10 phrases into Google AdWords.
+Think of 10 keywords that you believe best pertain to your subject matter and plug those 10 phrases into Google Ads.
 A list of roughly 50-800 keywords will show up, depending on the subject.